DeepRegNet/DeepReg/demos/unpaired_ct_lung/README.md

     ratio_of_test_and_valid_samples variable to change the ratio of test and valid samples)
-  - Restructure the files, for each of the train, valid and test sets, into a directory structure that is suitable for use with the unpaired loader in deepreg
+  - Restructure the files, for each of the train, valid and test sets, into a directory structure that is suitable for use with the unpaired loader in DeepReg
-  - Rescale all images to 0-255 so they are suitable for use with deepreg
+  - Rescale all images to 0-255 so they are suitable for use with DeepReg
   - Download a pretrained model for use with the predict script
 - Run the demo_train.py script: This script does the following:
   - Specify the training options like gpu support